 Boston also has daily train service via Amtrak, loosely following the I-95 corridor North and South.
 Of particular use is the Acela Express train, which goes from South Station to New York's Penn Station in under four hours.
 There are two Amtrak stops for Boston, the first is at the Route 128 station in Dedham (RTE) and the second is South Station in downtown Boston.

 We have the usual round of bus services such as Greyhound and Fox Bus Lines.
 What is perhaps more interesting is the bus service to Chinatown in New York which used to be operated by two companies "Fung Wah" and "Lucky Star".
 For $ 25 you could get from Boston to NYC, cheaper than the cost of gas and tolls if you drive.
+These bus services are heavily relied on by students.
 Recently, the Department of Transportation has clamped down on some of these bus companies, putting a few out of business.
 See more from ABC News.

 Arlington - Arlington has been up and coming for about fifteen years now and allegations of those living outside the Heights being solely a blue collar are outdated.
 It is adjacent to Cambridge, so if you work at Harvard or MIT it is an absolutely ideal location, close to Universities, museums and Boston itself.
 Arlington has a broad mix of housing from middle class single family homes on the hillside straddling Route 2, to multifamily dwellings in working class neighborhoods, to blue collar apartment boxes along Mass Ave.
 There are a variety of restaurants and subdivisions within Arlington as you move along the massively long Mass Ave corridor (with all of the lights it can take 20 minutes to drive it).
 The most upscale is technically Arlington Heights, but there is really a variety of housing throughout Arlington.
 One fact worth considering is that Arlington basically covers a stretch of land between Route 2 and Mass Ave.
 The stretch along Route 2 is located on a massive hill, which at some points looks directly out over an incredible vista of Boston.
 So, the closer to Route 2 you get, the more interesting the homes can become because of their proximity to the hill.
 Nevertheless, the distance between Mass Ave and Route 2 is a mile, so almost everything is within walking distance of the hill.
 In the past decade, Arlington has improved their school system quite a bit, making the town attractive for families looking to move out from Cambridge and Somerville.
 RESTAURANT TIPS: Flora, Blue Ribbon BBQ.
 RELIGION: Varied, mainly catholic.
 AIRPORT: 15 min/25 min